arjunr00/ucla-cs239-s20-qreative/HW1/README.md

 ### Usage
 We randomized the function f(x) with randomly determined ***x*** to reduce undefined behavior from the user.
 Mostly because our ***x*** must be stored as a bitstring so it seemed robust to keep it abstracted.
+Note the lack of a `--trials` argument.
+This is because the number of applications (k) of the Grover rotation matrix `G` is calculated from the number of qubits supplied (n) by the formula `k ≈ ⌊(π√N)/4⌋`.

 ```
 To run: